This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 You can see the current rate in the Revolut Dashboard.
 Once we've converted the currency, your transaction history in the dashboard will show the exchange rate we used.
 We use the rate that applies at the time we carry out the conversion.

-We've set out more details of our mark-up in our Fees page.
+We've set out details of our exchange fee (if one applies) in our Fees page.

 We won't be responsible for the following: